An Overview of the Amex Gold Card UK

 - A $75 hotel credit and room upgrades where available at over 350 hotels globally.

 - Travel Inconvenience Protection and Travel Accident Protection benefits when you pay with your card.

-- 10% off Hertz base car rental rates, plus a one car class upgrade and additional driver fee waived.
+- 10% off Hertz based car-rental rates, plus a one car-class upgrade and additional driver fee waived.

-You cannot receive the sign up bonus if you have had either a Platinum, Gold or Green Amex card in the last 6 months.
-This does not apply to a Platinum Cashback Card, BA Amex Card or any Amex issued by MBNA, Lloyds, Barclays.
+You cannot receive the sign-up bonus if you have had either a Platinum, Gold or Green Amex card in the last 6 months.
+This does not apply to a Platinum Cashback card, BA Amex card or any Amex issued by MBNA, Lloyds, or Barclays.

 Amex Gold vs Platinum UK

 A question that is regularly asked by readers, is whether they should splash out for the Amex Platinum Card or alternatively settle for the free (for first 12 months) Amex Gold credit card.
 In my eyes the only way to answer this is to price up the various benefits that the Platinum Card offers over the Amex Gold card and see if these offset the £450 per year cost.
 A quick summary of these (you can see my full review of the American Express Platinum card here) additional perks are as follows:

 - An additional 10,000 American Express Rewards points for signing up (boosted to a further 13,000 points using this link)